anish-bhanwala-qp/practice-css/README.md

 # Sticky Navbar (project 25)

 1. I didn't use `negative` `z-index` to place the overlay between the image background and the text.
 Instead I set the text position to absolute and placed it on top.
 The `z-index` `negative` was easier.

+# Github Profiles (project 28)

+1. Wrapping input with form makes it easy to detect submit.
+I listened to keyup event for enter press.
+The instructor version is cleaner way.